team-borygo/yt-mirror/README.md

 yt-mirror synchronize -p ./process.sqlite -t ~/music/synchronized --tmp /tmp
 ```

+(you can quit synchronization pretty display by pressing CTRL+C or ESC - it may quit after a short while)

 `--tmp` defaults to `/tmp` and describes where `youtube-dl` temporary files will be stored.

 To show failed synchronizations: